 Features of the Xplanet

-- It allows overlaying text or clouds onto these maps, whereas a particular part of the planet is experiencing night.
+• It allows text or clouds to be overlayed onto these maps, whereas a particular part of the planet is experiencing night.

 3. Celestia

-Once again, it is one of the best astronomy software that offers users to explore the entire universe by leaving behind any limitations.
-This software would not confine just to the surface of the earth; moreover, users can experience the solar system as a whole, over 100,000 stars, or can travel beyond the galaxy.
+Once again, it is one of the best astronomy software that allows users to explore the entire universe by leaving behind any limitations.
+This software would not be confined just to the surface of the earth; moreover, users can experience the solar system as a whole, over 100,000 stars, or travel beyond the galaxy.

 Its all-around movement facilitates a seamless glimpse of exploring the universe, thanks to the exponential zoom features that let you go throughout the immense range of space.